 Icons symbolize abstract and literal concepts, helping us depict a variety of ideas and technologies.
-Each icon in our icon set has a specific meaning and consistent design so that we can consistently and effectively communicate across our business.
+Each icon in our icon set has a specific meaning and consistent design so we can consistently and effectively communicate across our business.

 Depending on the scale, you might need a different type of icon or an illustration.

-UI icons are very small and are used in the interfaces of websites or products.
+User interface (UI) icons are very small and are used in the interfaces of websites or products.

 Icons represent a single concept or relationship between 2 things.